truenas/middleware/docs/userguide/index.rst

 .. note:: FreeNAS® PBIs can not be installed inside a standard or ports jail.

-To install a FreeNAS® PBI, go to Jails → View Jails and click the plugin jail you wish to install into.
+To install a FreeNAS® PBI, go to :menuselection:`Jails --> View Jails` and click the plugin jail you wish to install into.
 An example is seen in Figure 13.4a.

 **Figure 13.4a: Select Plugin Jail to Install Into**